On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Characterization of minimal -cycles and two-dimensional closed planar-Rips structures

 \section{Characterization of minimal $2$-cycles and two-dimensional closed planar-Rips structures}

-In this section, we will prove \Cref{C}, laying the groundwork for recognizing two-dimensional, pure and closed planar-Rips structures, a more general class of $2$-pseudomanifolds.
+In this section, we will prove Theorem \ref{C}, laying the groundwork for recognizing two-dimensional, pure and closed planar-Rips structures, a more general class of $2$-pseudomanifolds.
 We will achieve this by first establishing its inherent local structure and showing that a minimal 2-cycle admitting a planar-Rips structure is isomorphic to $\O_2$.

-\begin{definition} \begin{itemize} \item[(a)]A finite $n$-dimensional pure simplicial complex is said to be closed if every simplex of codimension $1$ has degree at least $2$ i.e. every $(n-1)$-simplex is contained in at least two $n$-simplices. \item[(b)] A finite $n$-dimensional pure simplicial complex is said to be a \textbf{minimal $n$-cycle} if the only subcomplex having $n^{th}$ homology of rank $1$ is itself. \end{itemize} \end{definition} One can easily verify that minimal $n$-cycles are strongly connected and closed.
+\begin{definition} \begin{enumerate}[label=(\alph*)] \item A finite $n$-dimensional pure simplicial complex is said to be closed if every simplex of codimension $1$ has degree at least $2$ i.e., every $(n-1)$-simplex is contained in at least two $n$-simplices. \item A finite $n$-dimensional pure simplicial complex is said to be a \textbf{minimal $n$-cycle} if the only subcomplex having $n^{th}$ homology of rank $1$ is itself. \end{enumerate} \end{definition} One can easily verify that minimal $n$-cycles are strongly connected and closed.

-\begin{lemma} For $X \subset \R^2$, if the planar-Rips complex $\RR(X)$ is an $n$-dimensional pure and closed simplicial complex ($n\geq 2$), then every simplex is non-degenerate, meaning that no vertex in a simplex is contained within the convex hull of its remaining vertices. \end{lemma}
+\begin{lemma} For $X \subset \R^2$, if the planar-Rips complex $\RR(X)$ is an $n$-dimensional pure and closed simplicial complex ($n\geq 2$), then every simplex is non-degenerate, meaning that no vertex in a simplex is contained within the convex hull of its remaining vertices in the shadow complex $\Sc(X)$. \end{lemma}